-Note: This is your option - Obviously dirty rough looking machinery will bring a potentially lower value.
-We just wanted you to have all of the info in case you ever wanted to get an appraisal that needs higher values.
-And a good equipment appraiser will see past it anyways.
+Note: This is your option - Obviously dirty, rough looking machinery will bring a potentially lower value.
+We just wanted you to have all the info in case you ever wanted to get an appraisal that needs higher values.
+And a good equipment appraiser will see past it anyway.

 Note: Here are also some ways to improve value in case you need to sell the equipment.

 Now that you see how important an asset list in the process, let’s move to the machinery / information.
 It makes sense that the better your equipment looks, the more it seems to be worth.
 Why is this?
 Simple…better looking equipment equals a higher perceived level of maintenance.
 Let’s look at some basic tips to make sure your equipment receives the highest appraisal value it deserves.

 Dupont overhaul – Yes, a simple paint job can drastically impact your appraisal result.
 This is true for 2 reasons (1.)
 The appraiser knows that a better looking piece of equipment has a higher auction value and can therefore justify giving better forced liquidation values.
 (2.)
 Appraisers are not mechanics or technicians – the appraiser has to rely many times on what they see as well as what they hear.
 If you say “I just rebuilt this machine” and it looks like a rusted piece of junk, you will have a harder time convincing that appraiser.